sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

     }

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint.
-Responding unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and
-`userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
+Responding with unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and `userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
 Signed responses MUST be signed by the OpenID Provider's signing key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

 ## Discovery
 The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
 Compliant OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scaleable deployments.